aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/setting-specific-parameters-for-1D-barcodes/_index.md

 ## Setting Wide-to-Narrow Ratio
 Two-width 1D barcodes are based on the binary code principle, meaning that information is encoded using bars and spaces with two options of width: wide and narrow.
 Two-width barcode symbologies include the following: *Codabar*, *Code11*, *Code32*, *Code39*, *DataLogic 2 of 5*, *IATA 2 of 5*, *Interleaved 2 of 5*, *ITF6*, *ITF14*, *Matrix 2 of 5*, *MSI*, *OPC*, *PZN*, *Standard 2 of 5*, and *VIN*.
-In ***Aspose.Barcode for .NET***, the **wide-to-narrow ratio** defines the relation between the width of wide and narrow elements.
+In ***Aspose.BarCode for .NET***, the **wide-to-narrow ratio** defines the relation between the width of wide and narrow elements.
 It can be set in the [*WideNarrowRatio*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters/properties/widenarrowratio) property of class [*BarcodeParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters).
 The larger if the value of the wide-to-narrow ratio, the larger is the width of the generated barcode.
 However, the readability also improves with an increase in this parameter.
 By default, *WideNarrowRatio* is set to 3.

 |Wide-to-Narrow Ratio|Is Set to 2|Is Set to 5|
 |:---:|:---:|:---:|